lineality/linux_make_split_zip_archive_multiple_small_parts_for_AWS/README.md

 # linux_make_split_zip_archive_multiple_small_parts_for_AWS

-# Making and Restoring a 2 part zip archive
+## Making and Restoring a 2 part zip archive (from an original zip archive)

 e.g. for splitting an AWS-Lambda function python env into smaller pieces

 https://linuxconfig.org/how-to-split-zip-archive-into-multiple-blocks-of-a-specific-size

 ### These are instructions for taking an already existing function.zip archive (file) and breaking it into smaller files (and then for reassembling them).
+(These instructions can be modified for use on a unzipped folder as well.)

 ## Make Split Archive Instructions:
 1. Create an empty parent directory (folder).